enkidevs/curriculum/web/html/web-introduction/html-defined.md

 ---
 ## Practice

-What four things does HTML primarily achieve?
+What does HTML work well for, and not?

-HTML does well: ???
+HTML works well for: ???
-HTML does not do well: ???
+HTML does not work well for: ???

-* Displays Text, Inserts Media, Creates Links, Creates Containers
+* Displaying Text, Inserting Media, Creating Links, Creating Containers
-* Creates Animations, Responsive Layouts, Database Storage, Allows Math Expression
+* Creating Animations, Responsive Layouts, Database Storage, Math Expressions

 ---
 ## Revision